pradeepDu/AI_App/README.md

 - Type your question in the search bar and press the send button.
 - The app will show a shimmer effect while loading.
 - Answers and sources will appear in real-time as they are received from the backend.
+- The backend uses Awell vector embeddings to find the most relevant sources for your query.
+- Answers are generated using Gemini and Travily LLMs, depending on the context and query type.

 ## Troubleshooting
 - **WebSocket not connecting on Android emulator?**